JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_7.md

 ## The Thought for the Month

 > The religion of Jesus transcends all our former concepts of the idea of worship in that he not only portrays his Father as the ideal of infinite reality but positively declares that this divine source of values and eternal center of the universe is truly and personally attainable by every mortal creature who chooses to enter the kingdom of heaven on earth, there by acknowledging the acceptance of sonship with God and brotherhood with man.
-That, I submit, is the highest concept of religion the world has ever known, and I pronounce that there can never be a higher since this gospel embraces the infinity of realities, the divinity of values, and the eternity of universal attainments. ([UB 160:5.7](/en/The_Urantia_Book/160#p5_7))
+That, I submit, is the highest concept of religion the world has ever known, and I pronounce that there can never be a higher since this gospel embraces the infinity of realities, the divinity of values, and the eternity of universal attainments. (<a id="a137_693"></a>[UB 160:5.7](/en/The_Urantia_Book/160#p5_7))

 ## Springtime